Apr 17, 2024

 How Lush centralized global operations with composable commerce

-Values drive decisions across the Lush business – from sustainably-sourced ingredients to circular packaging.
-Read on to learn how Saleor enabled Lush to scale its global commerce operations while strengthening its commitment to digital ethics at the same time.
+Values drive every decision at Lush — from sustainably sourced ingredients to circular packaging.
+Learn how Lush Cosmetics replatformed to Saleor to scale its global commerce operations without compromising its principles of digital ethics.

-Determined to centralize its global commerce ops, Lush replatformed to a Drupal site built in partnership with an agency.
-This effort enabled content sharing across regions, but it too was a complex monolith – with 20 storefronts, 20 order stores, a customer care portal, a content repo, and a stock reservation layer.
-The deployment process was complex, and this system also struggled to handle Lush’s ever-growing traffic:
+Determined to centralize global commerce operations, Lush replatformed to a custom Drupal solution built with an external agency.
+The new setup allowed content sharing across regions, but it remained a heavy monolith: 20 storefronts, 20 order stores, a customer care portal, a content repository, and a stock reservation layer.
+Deployments were complex, and the system still struggled to handle Lush’s growing global traffic.

 We had the largest Drupal codebase in existence, and we pushed it to its limits — we never managed to get through a Winter Holidays sale without it crashing.